Bronchiectasis

 Let’s start by having a look at the right lung near the right heart border and compare with the same area within the left lower zone.

 Compare the area of lung adjacent to the right (yellow arrow) and left heart border (white arrow) and you will see the region adjacent to the right heart border appears abnormal.
 Look closely and you will see a ‘ring shadow’ raising the possibility of bronchiectasis.
+Above the ring shadow are some ‘tram tracks’.

 Bronchiectasis definition